lambe-lang/specification/README.md

 The following code be embedded in a basic block limiting the scope of the provided implementation.

 ```
+let impl exception int {
+        def raise _ = 0
+    } in
     div 3 0 // refers to the previous implementation (local scope)
-with impl exception int {
-    def raise _ = 0
-}
 ```

 ## 6. Examples